San Diego Services

 Judgment Enforcement Receiver

-When a party fails to pay, a judgment enforcement receiver in San Diego can be appointed to collect.
-We locate, secure, and liquidate assets to satisfy judgments and protect creditor rights.
+If a judgment goes unpaid, a judgment enforcement receiver in San Diego may be assigned to recover assets.
+FedReceiver locates, secures, and liquidates property to fulfill court judgments and protect creditor interests.

 -